FlareSolverr/FlareSolverr/README.md

   ghcr.io/flaresolverr/flaresolverr:latest
 ```

+### Precompiled binaries

+This is the recommended way for Windows users.
+* Download the [FlareSolverr zip](https://github.com/FlareSolverr/FlareSolverr/releases) from the release's assets.
+It is available for Windows and Linux.
+* Extract the zip file.
+FlareSolverr executable and chrome folder must be in the same directory.
+* Execute FlareSolverr binary.
+In the environment variables section you can find how to change the configuration.

 ### From source code

-This is the recommended way for Windows / MacOS users and for developers.
+This is the recommended way for MacOS users and for developers.
 * Install [NodeJS](https://nodejs.org/)
 * Clone this repository and open a shell in that path
 * Run `npm install` command to install FlareSolverr dependencies